karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 <br>
 #### Notebook Integration

-Each Marimo notebook contains a dedicated cell to load data on startup.
+Each marimo notebook contains a dedicated cell to load data on startup.
 It reads the dataset ID from URL query parameters, derives the base URL from the notebook's current location, and hands back either the loaded channels or an error message:

 ```python